 Ear cropping is a surgical procedure requiring general anesthesia.
 This is a purely cosmetic procedure and in no way necessary for the general welfare of your dog.
 As this is a cosmetic surgery, there is no guarantee on the procedure.
 This includes the shape, and if the ears will stand.
 We can guarantee that the surgery will be done to the best of our ability, and all surgical standards will be adhered to.

-The best age for ear cropping is between 9 and 12 weeks of age, you should plan to contact our office a few weeks prior to this age window to schedule your consultation.
-Many breeds cannot be done after this age as the ears are not likely to stand and the recovery is more difficult.
+The best age for ear cropping is between 9 and 12 weeks of age, you should plan to contact our office a few weeks prior to this age window to schedule your consultation as we typically book out approximately four weeks for both consultations and surgeries.
+A consultation appointment is required prior to surgery.
+Many breeds cannot be done after 12 weeks as the ears are not likely to stand and the recovery is more difficult.
 The type of crop depends on the future size, weight, head shape and general body conformation your pet will have.
 If you do not specify a style for the ears, they will be cropped in the standard way for the breed, with the length and width the doctor deems will look the best when the dog is mature.